-- 1.1.1 All junior members must satisfy the Governing Body of their industry and progress.
-Those who persistently fail to do so will be required to go out of residence either temporarily or permanently. - 1.1.2 The central academic obligation of undergraduates is to pursue their studies conscientiously and industriously, attending tutorials, and lectures or seminars provided by the University, as required by their tutors and preparing the work prescribed.
+1.1.1 All junior members must satisfy the Governing Body of their industry and progress.
+Those who persistently fail to do so will be required to go out of residence either temporarily or permanently.

+1.1.2 The central academic obligation of undergraduates is to pursue their studies conscientiously and industriously, attending tutorials, and lectures or seminars provided by the University, as required by their tutors and preparing the work prescribed.
 The Governing Body will take a serious view of any failure to meet this obligation.
-A student must consult their Supervisor or Supervising Tutor before undertaking any paid activity during full term which is likely to interfere with academic work. - 1.1.3 Undergraduates will normally be required to write one or two collection papers each term, usually on the Friday of 0th week.
+A student must consult their Supervisor or Supervising Tutor before undertaking any paid activity during full term which is likely to interfere with academic work and it is recommended that students undertake no more than 6 hours a week.

+1.1.3 Undergraduates will normally be required to write one or two collection papers each term, usually on the Friday of 0th week.
 A collection is a College examination and marks in collections do not contribute to an undergraduate's classification in University examinations.
 However, collections are useful in enabling undergraduates to know how they are progressing and in helping them to acquire examination technique.
 In addition, the Governing Body attaches importance to collections and will take account of them when deciding whether an undergraduate's industry and progress are satisfactory.
-Marks in collections form a part of the permanent record that the College keeps of each undergraduate's
+Marks in collections form a part of the permanent record that the College keeps of each undergraduate's career.